 The Floret Stitch is a quick and easy crochet stitch to do that creates a beautifully textured fabric.
 It’s a simple two row repeat so it’s great for crocheting while you watch TV.
-The Floret Stitch is easy enough for beginners to learn so let’s grab our hooks and our yarn and let’s learn how to crochet the Floret Stitch!
+This stitch is accessible to all skill levels and creates an absolutely beautiful texture.
+Let’s grab our hooks and our yarn and let’s learn how to crochet the Floret Stitch!

 Pin it for later Save